 Have you added money to your Adwords account?

 Adding money to your account is the final step to make it live.
-Remember, to begin the campaign with a limited budget to first ensure it’s effective.
+Remember, to begin the campaign with a limited budget to first ensure it’s effectively helping you increase travel website traffic.
 Consider setting up a daily budget limit.
 As time passes, you can see what’s really working for your online travel business and optimize your campaign.
 When you achieve this, add more money for better ROI.

 Pro Tip: Google offers the best deals to first-time users.
 Search for promotional codes to use before you launch your first AdWords campaign.

 No need to set one strategy and stick to it right away.
 Experiment with bidding to diagnose what works best, then build a promising strategy for your online travel business.
 We recommend starting at 60-70% of the suggested bidding cost, then slowly increasing your bid as your campaign goes on.